 Infinite Stratos has the Shinonono sisters, Tabane and Houki.
 The older is very silly, while the younger is very serious.

 Kotetsu and Muramasa Kaburagi from Tiger & Bunny.
-Kotetsu is an impulsive, Hot Blooded, dorky as all hell Ascended Fanboy superhero, whereas Muramasa is his down-to-earth, low key, responsible older brother who runs the family liquor store.
+Kotetsu is an impulsive, Hot-Blooded, dorky Ascended Fanboy superhero, whereas Muramasa is his down-to-earth, low key, responsible older brother who runs the family liquor store.

-Bakusou Kyoudai Lets And Go has a titular Seiba siblings.
+Bakusou Kyoudai!
+Let's & Go!! has a titular Seiba siblings.
 The older brother, Retsu, is level-headed and careful while the younger one, Go, is Hotblooded and reckless.
 Their traits show in their representative racing machines.

 Rogue and Sting from Fairy Tail (who might not be related but were at least raised as brothers) are big on this.
 Sting uses 'white' magic, is always very in your face, shows interest in almost everything going on, and is only concerned with strength.
 Rogue uses 'shadow' magic, generally lets Sting do the talking, acts uninterested in evverything, and places value on comradery.